Higher topological complexity and its symmetrization: Symmetric topological complexity

 \begin{prop} For each ENR $X$ we have

 \end{prop}

 \begin{remark} We will prove a more general version of \propref{p:compare} (\theoref{generalinequality} below).
-The proof of the general version is considerably more elaborate as it requires an involved use of the theory of {\it equivariant} euclidean neighborhood retracts.
-For the sake of clarity, we offer first the easy argument proving {\propref{p:compare}, which} will also serve as a warm-up for the proof of Theorem~\ref{generalinequality}. \end{remark}
+The proof of the general version is considerably more elaborate as it requires a rather involved use of {\it equivariant} euclidean neighborhood retracts.
+For the sake of clarity, we offer first the much simpler argument proving \propref{p:compare}. \end{remark}

 \begin{proof}[Proof of Proposition~{\em\ref{p:compare}}] To prove the first inequality, take an open covering $X\ts X=A_0 \cup\cdots\cup A_k$ where each $A_i$ is symmetric and has {a continuous} equivariant section of $e_2$.
 The $\Z/2$-action $\tau$ on $X\ts X$ yields the orbit map ${\rho_2}: X\ts X\to (X\ts X)/\tau$.
 Then, {for} each {$i=0,\ldots,k$,} ${\rho_2}(A_i-d_2(X))$ is open and has a section of $\eps_2$, and thus $\Sv(\eps_2)\le \STC(X)$.